 Best time: Morning

-You won’t bonk, however, unless you’re training at a very high intensity or running or cycling for a very great distance.
-This means low intensity workouts can have added benefits if done in the morning on an empty stomach.
-This is why in programs like P90X Doubles, we scheduled the lowest intensity workout of the day for the morning.
+You won’t bonk, however, unless you’re training at a very high intensity or running or cycling for a very long distance.
+This means low-intensity workouts can have added benefits if done in the morning on an empty stomach.

 3. When your body temperature peaks